This is the 2026-2027 catalog. If you began in another year, you may need a different catalog.

 CYB 789.
 Cybersecurity Pre Capstone.
 1 Credit.

-Prepares student for capstone experience.
-Drawing on skills learned, students will submit a written project proposal - with organization, timeline, learning objectives, and specific deliverables identified - for faculty approval.
+Prepares students for the capstone experience.
+Drawing on skills learned, students will submit a written project proposal - with organization, timeline, learning objectives, and specific deliverables identified – for faculty approval.
 This course is a pre-requisite for the capstone course.

 CYB 790.
 Cybersecurity Capstone.
 3 Credits.

-Students present project identified in Capstone Preparation and submit a written report plus oral presentation to both faculty and host organization.
-Students will be assessed on clarity and content of written report and presentation.
+Students present the project identified in the Cybersecurity Pre-Capstone course and submit a written report plus an oral presentation to both faculty and the host organization.
+Students will be assessed on the clarity and content of the written report and presentation.
+Host evaluation will account for a significant percentage of students’ final grades.

 P: CYB 789.